orbs-network/ton-access/README.md

 * `network` - override which TON network do you want to use:
   * `mainnet` - TON mainnet (default)
   * `testnet` - the first TON testnet
-* `gatewayVersion` - should always be `1`, reserved for future upgrades of this library
+* `accessVersion` - should always be `1`, reserved for future upgrades of this library
 * `protocol` - sub-protocol to use, depends on the type of API:
   * TonCenter HTTP API v2:
     * `default` - json-rpc